anton-v-ivanov/MatrixRotation/README.md

 You are given a 2D matrix, a, of dimension MxN and a positive integer R.
 You have to rotate the matrix R times and return the resultant matrix.
 Rotation should be in anti-clockwise direction.

 Rotation of a 4x5 matrix is represented by the following figure.
-Note that in one rotation, you have to shift elements by one step only (refer sample tests for more clarity).
+Note that in one rotation, you have to shift elements by one step only.
 It is guaranteed that the minimum of M and N will be even.

 ![alt tag](https://hr-challenge-images.s3.amazonaws.com/2517/matrix-rotation.png)